In this post, I am sharing a basic note about Multi-version concurrency control and explain how MVCC works.

 New Version : ” I am good database administrator “

-By Default, User can only select new version of the data.
+By Default, User can only select a new version of the data.

 Why MVCC ?:

-Let’s first discuss concurrency, more than one user at the same time accessing the database or records for different purpose.
+Let’s first discuss concurrency, more than one users at the same time accessing the database or records for different purposes.

 MVCC provides concurrent access to the database.

 Let’s imagine, one user is reading a record and the second user is trying to update the same record.
 Now reader wants to read that record before completion of the update process.

-Else, You can also apply lock, in which all readers have to wait until the update is completed.
+Else, You can apply lock, in which all readers have to wait until the update complete.

-But this lock and dirty read is not a proper solution because lock can degrade performance and dirty read is not showing proper data.
+But this lock and dirty read is not a proper solution because lock can degrade performance and dirty read is not showing correct data.

-In this situation MVCC is the best solution, where readers can see old committed version of data and once the update is finished, then the reader can see a new committed version of the data.
+In this situation MVCC is the best solution, where readers can see old committed version of data and once the update finished, the reader can see a newly committed version of the data.